dfuse-io/dfuse-eosio/LOGGING.md

 curl localhost:1065 -XPOST -d '{"level": "warn","inputs":"merger,bstream,manageos,mindreader"}'
 ```

+* Inputs expects the same format as environment variables for those levels, as described above.
-Values for inputs are always applied on top of previous ones.
+* New log levels are always applied on top of previous ones (ex: the 'info' level for inputs `.*` would override any previous logging setting)